jhawkesworth/encoders2mopidy/README.md

 Written in rough-and-ready Rust, cross compiled for Arm v6 (Raspberry Pi Zero W).

 I am not recommending anybody does this.

 Having realised rotary encoders really need a microcontroller, I decided to plough on and see if I could use rust to get me out of the hole I had dug myself into by buying bits before doing the reading.
 This is the result.

 ---
 If anyone happens to have the necessary hardware lying around, here's how it needs to be setup.

-BOM
+## Bill of Materials

-Pirate audio 3w stereo board: https://shop.pimoroni.com/products/pirate-audio-3w-stereo-amp
+* Pirate audio 3w stereo board: https://shop.pimoroni.com/products/pirate-audio-3w-stereo-amp
-Raspberry Pi Zero W https://thepihut.com/products/raspberry-pi-zero-w
+* Raspberry Pi Zero W https://thepihut.com/products/raspberry-pi-zero-w

-Veroboard
+* Veroboard

-2 * RGB Rotary encoders with push switch  https://shop.pimoroni.com/products/rotary-encoder-illuminated-rgb
+* 2 * RGB Rotary encoders with push switch  https://shop.pimoroni.com/products/rotary-encoder-illuminated-rgb
 common anode
-Any old momentary contact push button
+* Any old momentary contact push button
-8 * 220 Ohm resistors
+* 8 * 220 Ohm resistors

-MicroSD Card at least 8Gb
+* MicroSD Card at least 8Gb
+* Some way of breaking out the unused pins from the Pirate audio board.
+(I split a 20 cm 40-way IDC cable which I wouldn't recommend it was fiddly and took a long time)
-Wire and solder
+* Hookup wire and solder
+* Some old radio or case to put it in.
+* A 4 Ohm speaker cable of being driven by a 3 W amp.
+I used original radio speaker because it has character.

 TODO fritzing diagram.

 The veroboard is essentially just a way of inserting the correct resistors between the gpio pins and the encoders.